-Whether you are installing engineered wood flooring or natural wooden floorboards, most Warmup electric floor heating systems can be used.
+Whether you are installing engineered wood flooring or natural wooden floorboards, most Warmup electric floor heating systems can be used with wooden floor finishes.

 Underfloor Heating for Wooden Floors